 The collection consists of photographs, pamphlets, letters, speech transcripts and newspaper clippings by and about Lena Lee.

-An inventory of microfilm collections of select NAACP papers.
-The NAACP papers may also be searched by subject in the library's online catalog.
+An online research guide to the Library’s electronic and microfilm collections of select NAACP papers.
+The library's subscription includes the NAACP’s Major Campaigns: Education, Voting, Housing, Employment, Armed Forces, Scottsboro, Anti-Lynching, Criminal Justice, Peonage, Labor, Segregation and Discrimination Complaints and Responses and Legal Department Files.
+Select NAACP papers may also be searched by subject in the library's online catalog.

 Thurgood Marshall Bibliography